Where does all the material go?

 - HD Natural / HD Jazz is sent to Paprec in France

-Mixed Paper, Cardboard and Waxed Cartons – Palm Recycling
+Mixed Paper, Cardboard and Food and Drink Cartons – Palm Recycling

 Your paper, cardboard and waxed cartons is collected from our Church depot by Palm Recycling

 Palm Recycling purchase a wide range of recovered materials from around 100 Local Authorities and helps divert around 500,000 tonnes of fibre material from landfill per year.

 Significant investment has been made by the Palm Paper Group in their UK paper manufacturing operations which means the fibre material they send for recycling is processed using some of the most advanced sorting and recovery techniques available.

 In a mixture of automated and manual processes, paper and cardboard material is first separated and then sorted into more refined streams to ensure the highest quality of raw material for recycling.
 In fact, they regularly achieve reject rates of 1% or less, against an industry average of anything between 2% and 15%.

 - Paper goes to Palm Paper in King Lynn